Lanreath/Inventory-Management-System/User Guide.md

 Note that a customer must be selected before a product can be added.

-A new product will be added to the table along with a default part.
+A new product will be added to the table along with a active part.

 ![AddProductTable](images/addproducttable.png)